Freeman (Freeman album)

-Freeman is the eponymous debut and only studio album by American rock band Freeman.
+Freeman is the debut and only studio album by American rock band Freeman.

 Background

-In May 2012, Gene Ween left Ween and began performing under his legal name, Aaron Freeman and immediately released his debut solo LP, Marvelous Clouds, a collection of Rod McKuen cover songs produced by Ben Vaughn.
+In May 2012, Gene Ween left Ween and began performing under his legal name, Aaron Freeman, and immediately released his debut solo LP, Marvelous Clouds, a collection of Rod McKuen cover songs produced by Ben Vaughn.
 Freeman continued to perform both solo shows and shows accompanied by Joe Young from 2012-2014.
 Freeman, who had relocated to Woodstock, New York and begun teaching at Paul Green's School of Rock, assembled musicians from the Brooklyn, New York area, as well as North Carolina, to form a new group and record an album.

 Partisan Records released the album, Freeman, on May 23, 2014.
 Freeman was produced by Chris Shaw who had previously produced Ween's White Pepper album.
 The live version of the band, featuring Joe Young on bass and Zach Tenorio-Miller on keyboards, along with Chris Boerner and Kyle Keegan, toured throughout July 2014 in support of the album.